Samanvith20/PLYPICKER-assignment/README.md

 - Create, read, and manage product reviews
 - View user submissions
 - Admin dashboard for managing pending requests

+  ## Future Updates
+Future updates to this project include:
+1. Implementing a cart system functionality for users to manage their selected products.
+2. Integrating a payment gateway for secure transactions.
+3. Adding filtering options for products to enhance user experience.
+4. Implementing discount codes and promotions for users.
+5. Adding user reviews and ratings for individual products.
+6. Enhancing the admin dashboard with analytics and reporting features.
+7. Implementing a notification system for users regarding their submissions and updates.
+8. Improving the UI/UX with responsive design enhancements and accessibility features.

 ## Live Demo
 You can view the live application at: [Live Demo Link](https://plypicker-assignment-black.vercel.app/)